Neutrollized/free-tier-gke/README.md

 See this [Medium article](https://medium.com/google-cloud/accessing-gke-private-clusters-through-iap-14fedad694f8) if you want to see how the network traffic flows in this setup.

-### IMPORTANT
+> [!IMPORTANT]
-To use the IAP tunnel, your user needs to have the IAP-secured Tunnel User (**roles/iap.tunnelResourceAccessor**) -- even if you're the Owner of the project, you will need to add this role!!
+> To use the IAP tunnel, your user needs to have the IAP-secured Tunnel User (**roles/iap.tunnelResourceAccessor**) -- even if you're the Owner of the project, you will need to add this role!!
+>

-You will need to create an IAP tunnel from your local machine/laptop to the IAP proxy VM (command will be in the Terraform output) and you will also have to `export HTTPS_PROXY=localhost:8888` (just remember to unset the env var when you're done).
+> You will need to create an IAP tunnel from your local machine/laptop to the IAP proxy VM (command will be in the Terraform output) and you will also have to `export HTTPS_PROXY=localhost:8888` (just remember to unset the env var when you're done).
 Alternatively you can set an alias which prepends the env var (e.g. `alias k='HTTPS_PROXY=localhost:8888 kubectl '`).

 ## DNS-based Control Plane Endpoint
 New security feature announced in Nov '24, you can read more about it [here](https://cloud.google.com/blog/products/containers-kubernetes/new-dns-based-endpoint-for-the-gke-control-plane).
 In [v0.24.0](https://github.com/Neutrollized/free-tier-gke/blob/master/CHANGELOG.md#0240---2025-03-06), I've added support for this new feature and below is a table of the various combinations of settings and the resulting endpoint access type: